Limits of CSP Problems and Efficient Parameter Testing: Graph and graphon parameter testability

-An $(\KK,r)$-graphon parameter $f$ is a functional on the space of $r$-graphons that is invariant under the action induced by measure preserving maps from $[0,1]$ to $[0,1]$, that is, $f(W)=f(W^\phi)$.
-Their testability is defined analogously to Definition \ref{deftest}.
+A $(\KK,r)$-graphon parameter $f$ is a functional on the space of $r$-graphons that is invariant under the action induced by measure preserving maps from $[0,1]$ to $[0,1]$, that is, $f(W)=f(W^\phi)$.
+Their testability is defined analogously to Definition \ref{ch3:deftest}.

-A characterization of this property in terms of graph limits was developed in \cite{BCL} for $\KK=\{0,1\}$ in the undirected case.
+\paragraph{Testing parameters} A characterization of the testability of a graph parameter in terms of graph limits was developed in \cite{BCL} for $\KK=\{0,1\}$ in the undirected case, we will focus in the next paragraphs on this most simple setting and give an overview on previous work.
+Recall \Cref{ch3:deftest}.

+\begin{theorem} \cite{BCL} Let $f$ be a simple graph parameter, then the following statements are equivalent. \begin{enumerate}[(i)] \item The parameter $f$ is testable. \item For every $\varepsilon>0$ there exists a $k(\varepsilon) \in \mathbb{N}$ such that for every $k\geq k(\varepsilon)$ and simple graph $G$ on at least $k$ vertices